Charleston Workplace Discrimination Lawyers

-Before you contact the Equal Employment Opportunity Commission (EEOC), contact the law office of The Bell Law Firm, PLLC today to schedule a free consultation to discuss your case.
+Before you contact the Equal Employment Opportunity Commission (EEOC), contact the law office of Stewart Bell, PLLC today to schedule a free consultation to discuss your case.

 If you contact the EEOC, they are required by law to open a case file and contact your employer as part of their investigative process.
 Not only could this jeopardize your case - giving your employer time to remove incriminating evidence - it could lead to the loss of your job.
 Our experienced employment law attorneys know how to prepare and investigate job discrimination cases and protect our client’s job as well.